 Whether you enjoy white water rafting, encountering exotic animals, wandering through historic cities, or sampling foreign dishes, these experiences will inspire you, change you, and make you want to give up your day job to travel full time.

-So add these sixteen things to your bucket list in 2016 and start racking up those airline miles checking off some of the world’s best activities.
+So I would recommend you check out myoutdoorlab.com to find the best travelling supplies with reviews and add these sixteen things to your bucket list in 2016 and start racking up those airline miles checking off some of the world’s best activities.

 1. Swim in the Angel’s/ Devil’s pool at Victoria Falls